anubha820/Cloud-Computing/README.md

-# CloudComputingApp
-Android application for DinnerTime project
+# Android application for DinnerTime project

 This code is for the DinnerTime Project.
 In order to run the code:
 1. Download the code and add it into Android Studio.